jonhue/onsignal-rails/README.md

 It is time to [create your OneSignal app](https://onesignal.com) if you haven't already and set your application ID in the created initializer (`config/initializers/devise-onesignal.rb`).

-Then add ...
+Define an association in those models whose objects are supposed to be associated with OneSignal players.
+For example `User` in `app/models/user.rb`.

 ```ruby
 has_many :devices
 ```

-... to your devise class.
-For example `User` in `app/models/user.rb`.

-Now let's include the neccessary javascript files in our application (`apps/assets/javascripts/application.js`):
+Now let us include the neccessary javascript files in our application (`apps/assets/javascripts/application.js`):

 ```js
 //= require OneSignalSDK